Jaxartes/logrun/README.txt

 Sources of more information:
     INSTALL.txt describes installing logrun
-    LICENSE.txt describes the license for logrun (BSD-style) the install(1) manpage, once installed, describes using logrun
+    LICENSE describes the license for logrun (BSD-style) the install(1) manpage, once installed, describes using logrun

 Example usage: